maxzheng/great-life-guide/README.md

 [Mindfulness meditation](https://www.mindful.org/meditation/mindfulness-getting-started/) is where pay attention to nothing, your breath, or any single thing for a long time.
 Simply by doing that calms the mind and trains attention, which improves utilization of memory and cognitive processing by moving [mental energy](https://www.forbes.com/sites/raquelbaldelomar/2017/01/31/manage-your-mental-energy-to-be-more-productive-at-work/) -- a limited and precious resource -- away from random thoughts to specific desired ones.
 This also helps with awareness of emotions and other states of the body and mind, which helps to keep them in check and to maximize their use for your benefits.

 The [body scan meditation](https://www.mindful.org/beginners-body-scan-meditation/) is another good one where you go through your entire body from head to toe focusing on one area at a time mindfully to really feel and be with your body.

+The bad thing about meditation is that it takes a long time to see the benefits.
+After about 3 months, then you will become more aware of your emotions, thoughts, and senses and therefore start to gain the ability to control them.
+The benefits are worth the wait.

+To speed up the improvement and to see the benefits, try to be mindful for everything that you do throughout the day.

 Motivation
 ----------